Retired Major General Ian Gordon AO

 Bishop George Browning, President

-Bishop Browning served for many decades as an Anglican Priest in Australia, most recently as the Bishop of Canberra and Goulburn.
-He is currently undertaking a doctorate regarding climate change and the Church.
+Bishop Browning served for many decades as an Anglican Priest and Bishop in Australia, most recently for 15 years as the Bishop of Canberra and Goulburn.
+He has recently completed his PhD “Sabbath and the Common Good” – a challenge to communities of faith to take the lead in environmental responsibility.
 George has been a frequent visitor to Palestine and host of Palestinian leaders in Australia.

 Professor Bassam Dally, Vice President

 Bassam is a Professor at the School of Mechanical Engineering, the University of Adelaide.
 He is the cofounder and executive member of the Australian Friends of Palestine Association, and is the founder and convener of the annual Edward Said Memorial Lecture in Adelaide.

 Ms Ros Harper, Secretary

 Ros is part of the Palestine Israel Ecumenical Network.
 She has worked in humanitarian aid and development in Africa and Asia, including in West Bank, Gaza and Israel.

 Nasser is the son of a Palestinian refugee.
 He is a co-founder of Australians For Palestine, a founding board member of Olive Kids, and CEO of a financial services company.
 With his father’s legacy in mind, Nasser is determined to continue the struggle for justice and a free Palestine.

 George was born and raised in a Palestinian refugee camp in Lebanon.
 George arrived in Australia in 1985 and studied Medicine at UNSW.
 He is a medical doctor, and runs a Family Medical practice in Bankstown with his wife.
 George is on the coordination committee for the Palestinian Community of NSW and the convenor of a variety of community groups.